Scorbinwen/Tensorflow-Installation/README.md

 Problems you may encounter:
 After you pip install opencv-python,you may still fail to import cv2:
 $python
->>> import cv2
+>>>import cv2
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
   File "/root/anaconda3/envs/tensorflow-gpu/lib/python3.5/site-packages/cv2/__init__.py", line 3, in <module>
     from .cv2 import *
 ImportError: libgthread-2.0.so.0: cannot open shared object file: No such file or directory

-Solve the problem above using commanc as follow:
+### Solve the problem above using commanc as follow:
 $apt-get update
 $apt-get -y upgrade
 $pip install opencv-python
 $apt-get install libgtk2.0-dev -y

-### nvidia-smi to monitor the usage of GPUs to see which processes that occupy the GPUs:
+### use command "nvidia-smi" to monitor the usage of GPUs to see which processes that occupy the GPUs:
 fuser -v /dev/nvidia*
 this command may fail:
 $ fuser command not found